forseti-security/forseti-security/_faq/using_forseti/configure_db_password.md

     Wants=cloudsqlproxy.service
     </code></pre>

-1. Save and exit, run command `sudo systemctl restart forseti.service` to restart the forseti service and you should now be able to connect to the database with the password.
+1. Save and exit, run command `sudo systemctl restart forseti` to restart the forseti service and you should now be able to connect to the database with the password.